madSimonJ/madsimonj.github.io/blog/20221206/savechristmas.md

 ---
 layout: blog
-title: Saving Christmas with Functional C#
+title: Saving Christmas with Functional C# - Part One
 description: A few hints and tips about solving the Advent of Code purely functionally
 ---